Thishara-Herath/Thishara-Herath/README.md

 ## 👩‍💻 About Me

 Hi there!
 I'm a Software Engineering undergraduate with a strong interest in learning new technologies and continuously developing my skills.
 I'm passionate about expanding my knowledge and exploring new areas of software development.
 With a focus on personal and professional growth, I'm eager to take on challenges that will help me advance my career.
-I'm currently seeking an internship to gain hands-on experience and further my development as a software engineer.

 🌟 What I Do